How well can superconducting nanowire single-photon detectors resolve photon number?: Experimental Setup

 The oscilloscope is operated in a sequential acquisition mode, where 1000 electrical output traces are recorded at once and then streamed to a computer.
-One trace consists of $3\cdot10^4$ points.
-For every mean photon number from $1$ to $5$ in steps of $0.5$ we record $1\cdot10^5$ traces.
-For the mean photon number of $0.5$ we record twice as many traces, since a lot of pulses contain zero photons, resulting in a zero-trace, which will be of no interest during the analysis.
+One trace consists of $3\times10^4$ points, which corresponds to a length in time of approximately $234~\mathrm{ns}$.
+We scan trough mean photon numbers from $0.5$ to $5$ in steps of $0.5$ and record $1\times10^5$ traces per mean photon number.
+An exception is the mean photon number of $0.5$ we record twice as many traces, since a lot of pulses contain zero photons.
+Every instance of zero impinging photons results in an empty trace, which contains no relevant information for the PCA.
 We randomize the order of the 1100 measurements, to avoid any bias towards photon number that might occur due to possible drifts during the measurement.

-We noticed a slow drift of the DC offset of the EOM, thus we paused the measurement in order to reoptimize the extinction ratio.
+In a second measurement we substitute the oscilloscope for a time tagger with a time resolution of $<1.9~\mathrm{ps}$.
+This measurement is used to confirm our findings of the subsequent principal component analysis method, in order to maximize the photon-number-resolving capability of the commercial SNSPD using a time tagger.

 The mean photon numbers as a function of attenuation are calibrated before the measurement.
-This is done by recording the count rate ($\mathrm{CR}$) of the SNSPD over the full operating range with a time tagger (from dark counts until saturation, where the count rate equals the repetition rate ($\mathrm{RR}$) of the experiment), by sweeping the attenuation using the VOAs.
-Assuming Poisson statistics of the laser, the mean detected photon number per pulse is then given by
+This is done by recording the count rate ($\mathrm{CR}$) of the SNSPD over the full operating range (from dark counts until saturation, where the count rate equals the repetition rate ($\mathrm{RR}$) of the experiment) with a time tagger, by sweeping the attenuation using the VOAs.
+Assuming Poissonian statistics of the laser, the mean detected photon number per pulse is then given by

-In a second measurement we substitute the oscilloscope for a time tagger with a time resolution of $1.5~\mathrm{ps}$.
-This measurement is used to confirm our findings of the subsequent principal component analysis method, in order to maximize the photon-number-resolving capability of the commercial SNSPD using a time tagger.